Amit-ROBIN/Visitor-Management-System/README.md

 # Visitor-Management-System
-6th semester project under the mentorship of **Dr. Sonali Agarwal**.
+6th semester project under the mentorship of **Dr. Sonali Agarwal** (Indian Institue of Information Technology, Allahabad).

 ## Usage
 To run the Dashboard Start with login.html using credentials: